scribe-public/sample-policies/readme.md

 You can use Scribe to apply policies at different points along your SDLC.
 For example, at the end of a build or at the admission control point to the production cluster.
 Use cases for example:

-* Images must be signed and have a matching CycloneDX SBOM.
+- Images must be signed, and they must have a matching CycloneDX SBOM.
-* Images must be built by a CircleCI workflow and produce a signed SLSA provenance.
+- Images must be built by a CircleCI workflow and produce a signed SLSA provenance.
-* Tagged sources must be signed and verified by a set of individuals or processes.
+- Tagged sources must be signed and verified by a set of individuals or processes.
-* Released binaries must be built by Azure DevOps on a specific git repository using unsigned SLSA provenance.
+- Released binaries must be built by Azure DevOps from a specific git repository and have unsigned SLSA provenance.

 For the detailed policy description, see **[policies](../valint/policies)** section.

 ## Sample Rule Bundle

-The following is a description of a sample rule bundle (_the feature is in early availability_) that can be used to build a policy for your SDLC.
+The following is a description of a sample rule bundle (*please note that the feature is in early availability*) that can be used to build a policy for your SDLC.

 ## Quickstart